richardlam4391/IBM_Data_Science_Professional_Certificate/Python Project for Data Science/Exercise and Project/README.md

 Date Completed: April 2025
 #### Core Tasks
 - Utilize Python library, which is yfinance, to download the dataset from the financial history.
-- Use BeautifulSoup to webscrape the revenue datafrom HyperText Markup Language (HTML) tables.
+- Use BeautifulSoup to webscrape the revenue data from HyperText Markup Language (HTML) tables.
 - Utilize Python library to combine one of many datasets into a whole dashboard.